 Take your Border collie into a less area room and play with him.
 After some time give him a chewing toy and go out of the room in front of him.
 Make sure there is not an appliance in the room that can be destroyed by your Border collie.
 Come back after some time and reward him.
 Similarly, keep on doing this by increasing the time every time.
 Through this, your Border collie will learn to live alone and will stay in control even if left alone at home.

 Don’t be too affectionate with your Border collie otherwise, your Border collie will have separation anxiety if you left him alone at home.
 Don’t sleep with him on the bed during his training.
 Try to avoid sitting with him on a couch or taking him in your lap a lot.
 Reward for good manners and behavior and ignore his bad behavior.
-Never punish or get angry on your Border collie otherwise it will make things worse.
+Never punish or get angry with your Border collie otherwise it will make things worse.

 Serious separation anxiety

-Most of the border collies have separation anxiety at a younger age when they are puppies and untrained.
+Most border collies have separation anxiety at a younger age when they are puppies and untrained.
 Border collie puppies start crying when they are left alone at home.
 Separation anxiety causes destruction and destructive behavior by the Border collie puppy.
 If you are unable to control or train your collie puppy, immediately contact a vet or a good dog trainer.

 Border collies have separation anxiety due to boredom and loneliness.
-Good training of your Border collie puppy is very necessary to save him from separation anxiety.
+Good training for your Border collie puppy is very necessary to save him from separation anxiety.
 If you are unable to control your Border collie’s separation anxiety, you must contact the dog trainer.
 Serious separation anxiety can also become the reason for your Border collie’s death.
 Keep in mind Border collies get their feelings hurt very easily so it is very important to take care of your collie’s feelings.